How we Combined Deadline-Driven Development with Agile

 Document everything.
 First of all, developers track their work in Jira – so if you want something done, make sure you create a task for it.
 That way, it will never be lost.
 Also, take time to describe what you want in detail using print screens and examples.
 If you save a few minutes when writing a task, you’re taking that much more time from each person working on the task, who in the end will only waste their and your time clarifying what you meant to say in the first place.

-And finally, just don’t be afraid of tight deadlines.
+And finally, just don’t be afraid of tight deadlines in Agile.
 We hope that our case will inspire you to take on seemingly impossible challenges – and that our takeaways will help you to cope with them.